 You can sieve them out if you so wish.

 Note: You can authentically argue this is more like Turkish coffee or a hybrid of Cowboy and Turkish coffee brewing techniques.
-We are not being exact here, only adapting for our needs.
+We are not being exact here, only adapting to our needs.

 Use Your K-Cup To Make Pour Over Coffee